![]() |

 architectures), and of the programmable interactive gp

 calculator.
-While you can write your own libpari-based
+While you can write your own libpari

 programs, many people just start up a gp session, or have